-- Use technology to harass, threaten, deceive, intimidate, offend, embarrass, or annoy any individual. - Post, publish, or display any defamatory, inaccurate, violent, abusive, profane or sexually oriented material.
+- Use technology to harass, threaten, deceive, intimidate, offend, embarrass, annoy or otherwise negatively impact any individual. - Post, publish, disseminate or display any defamatory, inaccurate, violent, abusive, profane or sexually oriented material.
 Users must not use obscene, profane, lewd, vulgar, rude or threatening language.
-Users must not knowingly or recklessly post false information about any persons, students, staff or any other organization. - Use a photograph, image, video, including-live streaming, or likeness of any student, or employee without express permission of that individual and of the principal. - Create any site, post any photo, image or video of another except with express permission of that individual and the principal. - Attempt to circumvent system security or to bypass software protections. - Deliberately visit a site known for unacceptable material or any material that is not in support of educational objectives.
-Students must not access social networking sites or gaming sites, except for educational purposes under teacher supervision. - Violate license agreements. - Use technology for any illegal activity.
-Use of the Internet for commercial gains or profits is not allowed from an educational site. - Breach confidentiality obligations of school or system employees. - Harm the goodwill and reputation of the school or system in the community. - Transmit any material in violation of any local, federal and state laws.
-This includes, but is not limited to: copyrighted material, licensed material and threatening or obscene material. - Attempt to modify software and/or hardware configurations on a school issued device without proper permission and direction. - Loading personal software onto a school device or school issued device without proper permission or direction. - Attempt to remove covers or protective shells to make repairs to hardware.
+Users must not knowingly or recklessly post or disseminate false information about any persons, students, staff or any other organization. - Use a photograph, image, video, including-live streaming, or likeness of any student, administrator, employee or volunteer without express permission of that individual and of the principal. - Create any site, post any photo, image or video of another individual except with express permission of that individual and the principal. - Attempt to circumvent system security, blocked sites or to bypass software protections. - The following activities are strictly prohibited, with no exceptions: - Effecting security breaches or disruptions of network communication.
+Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorized to access, unless these duties are within the scope of regular duties.
+For purposes of this section, "disruption" includes, but is not limited to, network sniffing, pinged floods, packet spoofing, denial of service, and forged routing information for malicious purposes. - Executing any form of network monitoring which will intercept data not intended for the user, unless this activity is a part of the users normal job/duty. - Circumventing user authentication or security of any host, network or account. - Any virus or phishing protection software installed on school or school issued devices must not be disabled or bypassed . - Deliberately visit a site known for unacceptable material or any material that is not in support of educational objectives.
+Students must not access social networking sites or gaming sites, except for educational purposes under teacher supervision. - Violate license agreements, copy disks / hard drives, CD-ROMs, or other protected media. - Use technology for any illegal activity.
+Use of the Internet for commercial gains or profits is not allowed from an educational site. - · Breach confidentiality obligations of school or school employees

+- Harm the goodwill and reputation of the school or system in the community.
+This includes, but is not limited to: the mis-use of school images and logos, creation of unauthorized accounts that suggest they are school-sanctioned, or accounts targeting or impersonating school community members. - Transmit any material in violation of any local, federal and state laws.
+This includes, but is not limited to: copyrighted material, licensed material and threatening or obscene material. - Attempt to modify software and/or hardware configurations on a school issued device without proper permission and direction. - Any attempt to alter data, the configuration of a school issued device, or the files of another user, without the consent of the individual, building administrator, or technology administrator, will be considered a violation and subject to disciplinary action in accordance with the local school policies. - Load personal software onto a school device or school-issued device without proper permission or direction. - Attempt to remove covers or protective shells to make repairs to hardware.